spark2k06/PCXT_MiSTer/EGA_CLEAN_CORE_TASKS.md

 - Acceptance:
   - Cold boot and reset produce stable EGA-owned sync.
   - OSD resolution does not depend on CGA fallback.
+- Result:
+  - `ega_top` now owns the exported pixel divider used by its EGA pipeline.
+  - `ega_video_active` is armed from EGA vertical blank instead of CGA vertical blank.
+  - Sync, blanking, mode status, and inactive pixel outputs are EGA-owned while EGA is enabled; inactive pixels are explicitly blanked.
+  - Hardware cold-boot and OSD checks remain pending under the `ECC-002` hardware smoke baseline.

 ### ECC-203 - Verify EGA-Owned CGA-Compatible 2bpp Graphics